RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 Single or Dual RSR Air Fuel Ratio gauges.
 Dual if sequential fuel injection.

-Racing Turbo History: Drag and Bonneville Testing
+Racing Turbo History: Bonneville LSR and Drag Racing

 Here's the 139 Inch Orca Bullett with it's large diameter stainless steel merge collector exhaust system and large air to air intercooler.
 Pretty much state of the art insofar as pushrod Dinosaurs go.
 Designed for the long course at Bonneville.
 600 HP Turbo.
 500 hp @30 psi on this 139" engine.
 In testing we have run 212 mph @ 4700 rpm with 9 psi of boost.
 At the Salt we did one brief test at 19 psi and 350HP (2.5 x CID).